NFT Tables overview

 Overview

-NFT stands for Non-Fungible Token, which is a digital asset that represents ownership of a unique item or piece of content, like art, music, video, or tweets.
-NFTs are different from cryptocurrencies because each NFT is unique and can't be exchanged one-to-one, while cryptocurrencies are interchangeable.
+NFT stands for Non-Fungible Token, which is a digital asset that represents ownership of a unique item or piece of content, such as art, music, video, or tweets.
+NFTs differ from cryptocurrencies because each NFT is unique and cannot be exchanged one-to-one, while cryptocurrencies are interchangeable.

-NFTs are made using blockchain technology, which provides a secure and transparent record of ownership and transfer, allowing creators and owners to prove ownership, authenticity, and rarity, potentially increasing the value of their digital assets over time.
+NFTs are created using blockchain technology, which provides a secure and transparent record of ownership and transfer.
+This allows creators and owners to prove ownership, authenticity, and rarity, potentially increasing the value of their digital assets over time.

 In Santiment Queries, we collect data for all NFTs from exchanges on: